Skip to main content

 Codeberg: Community Over Corporations

-Codeberg is what happens when a bunch of developers decide that hosting code shouldn’t be controlled by big tech at all.
-It’s a nonprofit, community-owned platform built on top of Gitea.
-That means you get the same lightweight experience, but hosted for you, and with a philosophy that’s all about independence and openness.
+Codeberg is what happens when a bunch of developers decide that hosting code shouldn't be controlled by big tech at all.
+It's a nonprofit, community-owned platform powered by Forgejo (it originally ran on Gitea, but migrated to its community fork).
+That means you get the same lightweight experience, but hosted for you, and with a philosophy that's all about independence and openness.

 There are no investors, no ads, no corporate roadmaps.
-Codeberg is run by a foundation, supported by donations, and focused on being a safe home for open source projects.
-That makes it appealing if you like Gitea but don’t want to self-host.
-It’s also a natural choice if you want your project to live in a place that feels more grassroots and less commercial.
+Codeberg is run by a foundation (Codeberg e.V.), supported by donations, and focused on being a safe home for open source projects.
+That makes it appealing if you like Forgejo or Gitea but don't want to self-host.
+It's also a natural choice if you want your project to live in a place that feels more grassroots and less commercial.

 It’s become a home for smaller OSS communities, nonprofits, and developers who care deeply about privacy.
 The scale is nowhere near GitHub, but the vibe is very different.
 For some projects, that’s the whole point.